tio/tio/README.md

 ## 1. Introduction

-tio is a simple serial terminal tool which features a straightforward command-line interface to easily connect to TTY devices for basic I/O operations.
+tio is a simple serial device tool which features a straightforward command-line interface to easily connect to TTY devices for basic I/O operations.